millicast/streaming-sdk-react-native-getting-started/README.md

 ```
 This varies from OS to OS, so make sure to put the right path.

-1. If you want to run it on an emulator, make sure to install one from Android Studio.
+1. If you want to run it on an emulator, make sure to have installed one on Android Studio.
 To do this go to: Android Studio -> More Actions -> Virtual Device Manager -> Create device.
 In case you want to run it on an real android device, just plug it in through USB.
 Make you sure you have already upgraded the device to 'developer mode'.

 2. Open and run the simulator and then execute the application from the terminal:
 ```
 yarn run android
 ```

-### Android TV

-You should have an Android TV simulator on Android Studio.

-### Android mobile

-You should have an Android mobile simulator on Android Studio.
+You should have an Android TV/mobile simulator on Android Studio.

+## Supported platforms

+The application in meant to run on mobile (Android and iOS) and TV (Android and tvOS).

+So far, we have tested the app on the following emulators, having good results in all of them:

+- **Android TV:** Android TV (1080p) API 33
+- **Android mobile:** Pixel 6 Pro API 33
+- **Apple TV:** Apple TV 4K (3rd generation) (at 1080p)
+- **Apple mobile:** iPhone 13 Pro Max